< back to Blog home

 Use Bar Inventory Software

-And, finally, the best conceivable tip for any bar manager learning how to inventory liquor in a bar.
+And, finally, the best conceivable tip for any bar manager learning how to do inventory in a bar.
 Use a bar inventory app.
 It's how to calculate inventory quickly.
 It automates everything and makes most of what this article covers irrelevant.

 Automated bar inventory software like BinWise Pro uses a perpetual inventory system.
 That means that with every sale and every purchase, your inventory database is updated.
 It’s real-time, up-to-date inventory hooked up to your bar pos system.